Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/advanced_fifo/advanced_fifo_controller.md

 ## Operation

-The controller maintains separate read and write pointers, each with an additional wrap bit for correct level calculation, implemented with `advanced_wrapping_counter`.
-It generates the memory interface signals, calculates all status flags and thresholds, implements protection mechanisms, and generates error notifications.
-The controller doesn't store any data, only control state.
+The controller maintains independent write and read pointers, each composed of an index and a lap bit for unambiguous level calculation.
+The pointers are implemented with instances of the `advanced_wrapping_counter` modyle.
+They are zero out of reset.
+They are used for memory addressing and level calculation.

+The internal `can_write` wire indicates that the queue is not full (or full but a read is also occuring), and not flushing.
+When a write is requested (`write_enable` is asserted) and it is allowed (`can_write` is asserted), then the internal wire `do_write` is asserted and a write occurs: the `memory_write_address` is set to the write pointer stripped of its lap bit, `memory_write_data` forwards the value from `write_data`, and `memory_write_enable` is asserted to signal a write transaction to the memory.
+At the rising edge of `clock`, the write pointer is incremented.

-For **write operation**, when `write_enable` is asserted, the controller checks if the queue is full.
-If not full and not flushing, it generates `memory_write_enable`, provides the write address from the write pointer, and forwards `write_data` to `memory_write_data`.
-The write pointer is then incremented.
-If full, the write is ignored and `write_miss` pulses for one clock cycle.
+If a write is requested (`write_enable` is asserted) but it isn't allowed (`can_write` is deasserted), then the write is ignored - the write port of the memory interface stays idle and the write pointer is unchanged - but the `write_miss` output is asserted for one cycle.

-The write safety mechanism prevents writing when full.
-The write will be ignored, the pointers will not be updated, and the data will be lost.
-The `write_miss` pulse notification will assert for one clock cycle to signal the error, then automatically clear.
-The FIFO can continue operating normally.
+Whenever the queue is not empty, meaning there is at least one entry in the queue, the controller continuously reads from the memory by asserting `memory_read_enable`, setting `memory_read_address` to the read pointer stripped of its lap bit, and the `memory_read_data` is forwarded on the `read_data` output.
+The internal `can_read` wire indicates that the queue is not empty and not flushing.
+When a read is requested (`read_enable` is asserted) and it is allowed (`can_read` is asserted), then the internal wire `do_write` is asserted and a read occurs at the rising edge: at the rising edge of the `clock`, the read pointer is incremented.

-For **read operation**, the controller continuously provides the read address from the read pointer to `memory_read_address`, and the `read_data` output directly reflects `memory_read_data`.
-When `read_enable` is asserted, the controller checks if the queue is empty.
-If not empty, `memory_read_enable` is generated and the read pointer is incremented.
-If empty, the read is ignored and `read_error` pulses for one clock cycle.
+If a read is requested (`read_enable` is asserted) but it isn't allowed (`can_read` is deasserted), then the read is ignored - the read port of the memory interface stays idle, the read data is invalid, and the read pointer is unchanged - but the `read_error` output is asserted for one cycle.

-The read safety mechanism prevents reading when empty.
-The `read_data` will be invalid and the pointers will not be updated.
-The `read_error` pulse notification will assert for one clock cycle to signal the error, then automatically clear.
-The FIFO can continue operating normally.

-If the queue is empty, data written can be read in the next cycle.
-When the queue is not empty nor full, it can be written to and read from at the same time with back-to-back transactions at full throughput.

-The level, status, and threshold outputs are calculated based on the read and write pointers.
-The level represents the current number of entries in the queue.
-The threshold statuses are calculated by comparing the current level with the programmable threshold levels.

-Asserting the `flush` input empties the whole FIFO at the next rising edge of the clock by advancing the read pointer to the write pointer.
-During a flush cycle, read and write pointer increments are gated so no entry is consumed or written concurrently.

-The **memory interface** provides separate write and read channels with enable, address, and data signals.
-The interface expects combinational reads from the memory, where the data at the read address appears immediately on the read data output without additional latency.
+The simple status flags are directly calculated based on the read and write pointers with their lap bits and are combinational outputs.
+The queue is full (`full` output asserted) when the pointers are the same but the lap bits are different.
+The queue is empty (`empty` output asserted) when the pointers are the same and the lap bits are equal.
+The inverted outputs `not_full` and `not_empty` are derived from them.

+The `level` output is computed by subtracting the read pointer from the write pointer.
+For power-of-two depths, the binary subtraction with the lap bit works efficiently, but for non-power-of-two depths, an offset of `DEPTH` must be added if the lap bits are equal to get a positive result.
+The `space` output is derived from the `level` output.

+The advanced status flags `almost_empty`, `half_empty`, `almost_full`, and `half_full`, as well as the dynamic threshold flags `lower_threshold_status` and `upper_threshold_status` are all derived from the `level` and `space` outputs with the corresponding static or dynamic comparisons.

+The queue supports power-of-two and non-power-of-two even or odd depths, and the width of the stack pointer will correspond to the upper power-of-two range.
+The logic will be slightly faster and more efficient for power-of-two depths as it can rely on the natural wrapping when the binary counter overflows.

+When the `flush` input is asserted, the read pointer is realigned to the write pointer at the rising edge of the `clock`.
+This effectively empties the queue.
+When the `flush` input is asserted, `write_enable` and `read_enable` must stay deasserted.
+If a write or read is requested anyway, it will trigger a `write_miss` or `read_error` respectively.
+Note that this implementation of the flush feature is inefficient and will be replaced.

 ## Paths